Haven’t done a short snippet food roundup post in a while. So here we go.

 Baking that filet of firm white fish in the oven?
 Don’t know what you want to do for sauce?
 Do this:

-Cut 1 or 2 tablespoon side pats of butter.
+Cut 1 or 2 tablespoon size pieces of butter.

 4 or 5 or 10 cloves of garlic.